from Rachel Thompson

 Set goals and build a system for you to achieve those goals in the months ahead.

-Learn how to give feedback and what to do with the feedback you receive for your writing.
+Learn how to give and get feedback—including what to do with the feedback you receive for your writing.
 And workshop your writing in a small group (workshop-level members only).